Can't immigrants get citizenship through marriage? For undocumented, it's tough odds

 For example, someone may be in this country on a student or work visa, fall in love and decide to get married or a couple may meet while the citizen is traveling or working abroad.
 Although the process is complex, a foreigner who marries a U.S. citizen is eligible to become a legal resident and can apply to do so from within the country.

-Once the spouse of a U.S. citizen is a legal resident, the U.S. spouse only has to wait three years to be eligible to apply for American citizenship, rather than the usual five.
+Once the spouse of a U.S. citizen is a legal resident, they only have to wait three years to be eligible to apply for American citizenship, rather than the usual five.

 In the 2016 fiscal year, 304,358 spouses of U.S. citizens “naturalized” to become citizens, according to the most recent Department of Homeland Security data.